alexmgrant/alexmgrant/README.md

 ### 🔭 I’m currently working on

-- (Xello)[@careercruising] Helping students realize their future career and education success.
+- [Xello](https://xello.world) Helping students realize their future career and education success.
-- (Kibble)[https://kibble.io] A pet store focused on convenience and health for your fuzzy/fluffy friends.
+- [Kibble](https://kibble.io) A pet store focused on convenience and health for your fuzzy/fluffy friends.

 ### 🌱 I’m currently learning/implementing